How do I keep my drains from clogging up?

 The first drain clearing tool we recommend that you always keep close at hand is the plunger.
 Nothing beats a tried and well tested way of dealing with minor clogs and slow drains.
 Our specialist crew recommend a special toilet plunger both for hygiene reasons.
 As well as for the specific shape of your toilet drain.
 Then one multi purpose plunger can be kept for all your regular sinks and other drains.

 Bicarbonate soda and vinegar is most likely another remedy that you’ve heard about for your sink.
 A great way to keep your slow and clogging drains under control.
 Keep prepared by giving your sinks a monthly or weekly clean depending on how much usage the particular drain sees.

 Pipe snake is the third and last mention of the day.
 This is a contraption which comes in at a low cost, and is at the height of utility.
 There are different varieties of pipe snakes.
 A general guideline is that as the price goes up so does the quality and the material used in the tool.
 Get something sturdy enough for your regular use.

 If you have questions on pipe snakes or other good tools to keep for your home drain clearance needs feel free to contact us at any time.
 And if you are stuck with a slow or blocked drain that is persistently giving you trouble.
-COntact our drain technicians for assistance.
+COntact our Bristol plumbers for assistance.
 We can also help with modification for improved flow through your day to day.